danebjork/AutomatedMBAM/README.md

 Pkg.add("ZMQ")
 ```
 Other packages need to be installed.
 These are currently not open sourced.
-However, if the limits of the models are known, this project can still be used, only
+However, if the limits of the model are known, this project can still be used.
+These
-the geodesic cannot be evaluated.
+additional Julia packages are used to determine these limits.
+Without these packages
+the evaluator will need to be given the limits as an input.

 # API Reference
-The docs can be found on readthedocs [here.](www.automatedmbam.readthedocs.io/)
+The docs can be found [here.](www.automatedmbam.readthedocs.io/)

 # Tests
 The current tests can be run by using the Engine and the engine and the user interface